Fraud Level Analysis

 When executed, this step sends a callback to the client with the IDO service response object.
 It will have the `journeyStepId` set to `drsTriggerAction` and the `data` will include the `action_type` set to `login`.
 The client uses the data received from the Orchestration SDK as an input for Fraud Prevention SDK and triggers an action with the Fraud Prevention SDK.
 Having received the action token from the Fraud Prevention SDK, the client submits it to the journey using the Orchestration SDK call in order for the journey to fetch a recommendation and proceed accordingly.

 Once the user is fully-authenticated, it is recommended to report the action result and set the user for all subsequent events in the device session.
-This is done by adding "Client Actions: Report action result API" step after the "Risk recommendation" and submitting the `action_token` and `user_id`.
+This is done by adding "Client Actions: Report action result API" step after the "Fraud Level Analysis" and submitting the `action_token` and `user_id`.

 JavaScript